CHEMISTRY VIA COMPUTATION “Applications on Molecular Nanoscience”, İstanbul, Türkiye, 30 Ekim 2018, ss.64

 2 Ondokuz Mayıs University, Chemical Engineering Department, 55139 Samsun, Turkey

-In this study, a detailed quantum chemical investigation of the contribution of phenyl thiol derivatives in thiolene reaction mechanism has been carried out for the first time.
-DFT calculations have been used to investigate the role of substitution in thiol-ene reactions.
-It is well known that the reaction mechanism is strongly controlled by the k(P)/k(CT) ratio, where k(P) is the propagation rate constant of the thiyl radical's addition to the alkene and k(CT) is the rate constant of chain transfer to a thiol.
-The electrophilic nature of the phenylthio radicals and the singlet-triplet (S-T) gap of alkenes are mainly responsible for the variation of the activation barriers for the propagation reaction, this demonstrates the importance of the ene functionality on the propagation reaction.
-A correlation between the radical stabilization energy of the carbon centered radical intermediate and the chain transfer activation energy could not be established.
-The transition structures of the chain transfer reactions were shown to be stabilized by intramolecular interactions, which have lowered the activation barriers.
-In this study, we underlie the k(P/)k(CT) ratio which is highly dependent not only on the alkene functionality, but also on the thiol functionality.
-Tailor-made polymers can be obtained by altering the substituents or their positions, and the computational procedure described herein is expected to guide the synthesis.
+In this study, for the first time a detailed study about the contribution of the phenyl thiol derivatives on the thiol-ene reaction mechanism has been carried out by using quantum chemical tools.
+DFT calculations have been used to investigate substitution effect on eleven thiol-ene reactions.
+It is well known that the reaction mechanism is strongly controlled by the kP/kCT ratio, where kP is the propagation rate constant of the thyl addition to the alkene and kCT is the rate constant of chain transfer to a thiol.
+All geometry optimizations and rate coefficients have been carried out with the M06-2X/6-31++G(d,p) methodology.
+The electrophilic nature of the phenylthio radicals and the S-T gap of the alkenes are mainly responsible for variation of the activation barriers of the propagation reaction, this demonstrates the importance of the ene functionality on the propagation reaction.
+The transition structures of the chain transfer reactions are stabilized by intramolecular interactions which lower the activation barriers.
+This study has revealed the fact that the kP/kCT ratio for the thiol-ene reactions does not only depend on the alkene functionality but on the thiol functionality as well, tailor-made polymers can be obtained by altering the substituents and the computational procedure described herein will guide the synthesis.

 1. Cramer, N. B.; Reddy, S. K.; O’Brien, A. K.; Bowman, C. N. Macromolecules 2003, 36 (21),